thehaseebshah/garden/content/Public Rulebook/Current Rules.md

 	4. We can also use [[Restricted Apps]] based on the criteria mentioned on the page.
 	5. For every other app, you have a time of 30 minutes overall in a day, which must be tracked on an app or piece of paper.
 	6. We must keep our phone in black and white, and using it in color would require using the above app timer.
 When we find the phone in color we must either turn it into black and white mode within 60 seconds or start tracking the allowed 30 minute time.
+	7. Once phone is in Astaghfar Pouch, we must perform a Zikr of 300 Astaghfar before taking it out.
+Not doing so causes 5 P2s.
-	7. Not following for 5 minutes or less causes 1 P2.
+	8. Not following for 5 minutes or less causes 1 P2.
 More penalties for more violations.
 18. _**Secret Sin Rules**_:
     1. The secret sin can not be performed.
     2. Breaking this rule causes 1 P2.